 Applicants are responsible for ensuring that all required materials are submitted by the deadline.
 Incomplete applications will not be read and may be cancelled if left incomplete.
 Materials should be tracked using the checklist in the application.

-- January Start: November 1st
+- Spring Entry: November 1st

 30-hour minimum beyond the Master’s credits.
 A comprehensive exam is required for successful completion.

 - Analyze major issues in professional education practice, especially those policies and practices that influence what is happening in a chosen specialization or area of emphasis